 We need to go through the Praxis loop to take our skills to the next level.
 A virtual simulator allows us to stop, take time to reflect on our decisions and experiment with new combinations (which can rarely be done in the real world).
 People need to try out new skills and get immediate feedback on mistakes they make.
 And then try again, and again, until new skills become integrated into the way they think and act.

 Simulations can provide people with realistic and safe-to-fail environments where they use a process of deliberate practice to develop new problem solving skills.
 The same skills people develop in simulated environments can then be applied in the real world.
 The degree of difficulty and skill levels required in simulations should be adjustable to fit the needs of a wide range of students from beginners to experienced professionals looking to take their skills to the next level.

-Co-authored by Michael Hugos – co-founder of SCM Globe, and Eugene Sheely – instructional designer located in Provo, Utah USA
+Eugene Sheely – instructional and game designer located in Provo, Utah USA

 Update: Thank you to all who voted for us in the MODSIM World entrepreneurship contest (http://www.modsimworld.org).
 At the conference, in two rounds of presentations, the judges selected us as the winner.
 They liked our “cool factor” and innovative use of simulations to engage students in supply chain learning.
 See more here – SCM Globe Wins Entrepreneurship Contest at MODSIM World.